Online Posterior Sampling with a Diffusion Prior: Learning the Reverse Process

 \section{Learning the Reverse Process}

 One property of our model is that $q(s_T) \approx \cN(s_T; \mathbf{0}_d, I_d)$ when $T$ is sufficiently large \citep{ho20denoising}.
-Since $S_T$ is initialized to the same distribution in the reverse process $p$, $p$ can be learned from the forward process $q$ by simply reversing it.
+Since $S_T$ has the same distribution in the reverse process $p$, $p$ can be learned from the forward process $q$ by simply reversing it.
 This is done as follows.
 Using the definition of the forward process in \eqref{eq:forward process}, \citet{ho20denoising} showed that

 holds for any $s_0$ and $s_t$, where